otidev/otidev/README.md

 I mainly code in C99, but sometimes other languages.
 I always like to make code that helps the community, or code that's just cool.

-I'm looking forward to programming with the Github community! :smile:
+I'm looking forward to programming with the Github community! :smile:✝️